michaelcourcy/verified-data-services/readme.md

 We define how the operator should be deployed in order to work with Kasten by Veeam.
 We specify the version of the operator and the version of the database.

 ### Operator validation
-Depending of the collaboration we developped with the vendore we may ask hime to validate the architecture reference document.
+Depending of the collaboration we developped with the vendor we may ask him to validate the architecture reference document.

 ### High Availability
-We always deploy the data service in High Availability mode and made sure that Kasten works well in this conditions.
+We always deploy the data service in High Availability mode and made sure that Kasten works well in this condition.
 We Provide scenario to test failover.

 ### Unsafe backup & restore